rurban/perl-hash-stats/README.md

 Number of collisions with CRC32
 ------------------------------
-CRC32 is a good and fast hash function, on SSE4 intel processors or armv7 and armv8 it costs just a few cycles.
+CRC32 is a good and fast hash function, on SSE4 intel processors or armv7 and armv8 it costs just a few cycles, but unfortunately too trivial to create collisions when allowing binary keys, the worst case.

 | collisions|     count |